chatmangpt-org/sungen/README.md

 # **Sungen**

-**Sungen** is a versatile utility package derived from `dspygen` that offers an extensive suite of tools and utilities designed for AI development, project management, and workflow automation.
+**Sungen** is a versatile utility package derived from `sungen` that offers an extensive suite of tools and utilities designed for AI development, project management, and workflow automation.
 With a user-friendly command-line interface (CLI), Sungen streamlines the development process, automates repetitive tasks, and enhances productivity, making it an essential toolkit for AI projects and modern software architectures.

 ## **Key Features**